Ivon Hitchens: Space Through Colour

 Families can pick up an Art Investigator pack from the Gallery Desk to learn more about the exhibition.

-The exhibition is curated by Anne Goodchild and Simon Martin and is a partnership between Pallant House Gallery, Chichester, and Djanogly Gallery.
+The exhibition is curated by Anne Goodchild and is a partnership between Pallant House Gallery, Chichester, and Djanogly Gallery.